Have you always wanted to see the Holy Land?

 What about safety?

-I have to be honest, I feel much more safe in Israel, even in the West Bank, than I do in Los Angeles, Chicago, New York, Washington DC, and yes, even El Cajon!
+I have to be honest, I feel much more safe in Israel, even in the West Bank, than I do in Los Angeles, Chicago, New York, Washington DC, and yes, even San Diego!
 Nobody on my trips has ever felt threatened.
-I will talk more about safety in the meeting to be held at your site, but please know that, as far as I understand it, no American tourist has been killed or even seriously injured for decades by any terrorist activity while going on a pilgrimage to Israel.
+Please know that, as far as I understand it, no American tourist has been killed or even seriously injured for decades by any terrorist activity while going on a pilgrimage to Israel.
 The entire time we are in Israel, safety will be our highest priority.
 If anything is ever happens in a particular area during our trip, we will avoid that place–the guide will be in constant communication with the authorities.
-We will let the students be aware of possible pickpocket activity in Jerusalem, but honestly there has only been one time in all my trips where anyone has been pick-pocketed…and because the student listened to me, her wallet was safe in her buttoned pocket and the pickpocket only got five Kleenex tissues!
 Also understand that security is all around us, especially in sensitive areas such as Temple Mount and the Western Wall.
 And security is tighter in the Ben Gurion Airport than anywhere in the world.
 You will be safer than if you traveled to London, Paris, or Rome.

 About trip organizer Eric Johnson: